AlfonsoAllen/Multi_Motif_Repo/README.md

 * ID: visitor species ID.
 * Visits: number of visits recorded between the plant individual and the visitor species.
 * Week: number of the week.
+In the figure below we show the information in `Example/example.csv`.
 ![](Example/Example_1.png)
 ```
 # load libraries